AdamMcCarthyCS/web-dev-1-assignment-2/README.md

 #### Proof of concept 1 - Attributions
 - The weather icon was obtained [here](https://iconscout.com/free-icon/free-weather-icon_1100758) and edited using microsoft powerpoint by me to include text
+- Keep elements from stacking when narrowed using the is-mobile class found [here](https://bulma.io/documentation/columns/responsiveness/#mobile-columns)